Azure/AppConfiguration/releaseNotes/MicrosoftExtensionsConfigurationAzureAppConfiguration.md

 [Source code][source_code] | [Package (NuGet)][package]

 ## 7.1.0-preview - January 19, 2024
+### Replica Auto Discovery
+* For App Configuration stores with geo-replication enabled, the provider will now automatically discover any additional replicas and attempt to connect to them when it fails to connect to user-provided endpoints in code.
+This capability allows applications to leverage geo-replication for enhanced resiliency without code change and redeployment.
+Replica discovery is enabled by default and can be disabled by setting the new `AzureAppConfigurationOptions.ReplicaDiscoveryEnabled` property equal to `false`. [#442](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/442).

 ### Enhancements
-* The provider will now automatically discover other existing replicas and attempt to connect to them when the AppConfig store and any replicas passed by the user have failed.
-This is enabled by default and can be disabled by setting the new `AzureAppConfigurationOptions.ReplicaDiscoveryEnabled` property equal to `false`. [#442](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/442)
+* The provider will now automatically discover other existing replicas and attempt to connect to them when the App Configuration store and any replicas passed by the user have failed.
+This is enabled by default and can be disabled by setting the new `AzureAppConfigurationOptions.ReplicaDiscoveryEnabled` property equal to `false`.
 * Added support for the `variants`, `allocation`, and `telemetry` properties for feature flags introduced in version 4.0.0-preview of the [Microsoft.FeatureManagement](https://github.com/microsoft/FeatureManagement-Dotnet/releases/tag/4.0.0-preview) library. [#476](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/476)

 ### Bug Fixes
 * Fixed a bug where passing a null value for the `key` parameter to `AzureAppConfigurationRefreshOptions.Register` would throw a `NullReferenceException`. [#503](https://github.com/Azure/AppConfiguration-DotnetProvider/pull/503)
 * Fixed a bug with `AzureAppConfigurationOptions.Select`, `FeatureFlagOptions.Select`, and `AzureAppConfigurationOptions.SelectSnapshot` where additional calls with the same filters after the first call were ignored.
-The provider will now correctly use only the last call with duplicate filters to preserve label precedence. [#490](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/490)
+The provider will now correctly use only the last call with duplicate filters to preserve the expected precedence. [#490](https://github.com/Azure/AppConfiguration-DotnetProvider/issues/490)

 ## 7.0.0 - November 21, 2023
 ### Breaking Changes